NIH-CARD/wf_single_cell_longread/README.md

 This is a version of the workflow provided by Nanopore epi2me labs at https://github.com/epi2me-labs/wf-single-cell designed specifically to work easily on Biowulf with long read input data.
 If you have any problems running it, consult either with Datatecnica or Biowulf.
+More specific information on the use and output of this workflow can be found at the [epi2me-labs github](https://github.com/epi2me-labs/wf-single-cell).

 ## BEFORE RUNNING